rems-project/cn-tutorial/preprocessor/README.md

 To build it run `make`, and optionally `make clean`.
 The result should be an executable called `preproc_tut`.

-Run `preproc_tut help` to see a list of available commands.
+Run `preproc_tut --help` to see a list of available commands.

 Notation for Mutation Testing